-We’ve been conducting Black Bear hunting trips on the Quinault Indian Reservation for the past 11 years and have guided hundreds of clients from all over the world on successful bear hunts.
-If you hunt with us, we guarantee you the hunt of a lifetime!
+We’ve been conducting Black Bear hunting trips on the Quinault Indian Reservation for the past 13 years and have guided hundreds of clients from all over the world on successful bear hunts.
+If you hunt with us, you have a great opportunity to enjoy the hunt of a lifetime!

 How big do the bears on the Quinault Indian Reservation get?
 Abundant runs of Sockeye, Chinook, Silver and Chum Salmon, as well as plentiful sources of berries help these bears get really big.
 As you can see in the photos below, our Black Bear hunting trips are a really good opportunity to take a nice sized black bear.

 What methods do you use when Black Bear hunting?
 Since bear baiting is legal on the Quinault Indian Reservation, all of our Black Bear hunting trips are conducted over bait.
 We maintain several dozen baiting sites and check them daily.
-We will not hunt at a particular bait site unless it is regularly being visited by a trophy bear.
 Depending on the exact bait site location and weather conditions during the hunt, we hunt from either ground blinds or tree stands.

 What is the average shot distance I can expect when Black Bear hunting in Washington with you?
 Since the woods on the Quinault Indian Reservation are so incredibly thick, our shots taken when Black Bear hunting with us are often at very short range: 20-50 yards.
 Because of this, we can accommodate rifle, muzzleloader, handgun, and archery hunters.

 What is the best time of year for Black Bear hunting on the Quinault Indian Reservation in Washington?
-We typically schedule our spring Black Bear hunting trips during the month of May.
+We typically schedule our spring Black Bear hunting trips during the months of May and June.
 The Quinault Nation recently changed their hunting regulations, so we no longer offer fall Black Bear hunts.

 What rifle caliber do you recommend for Black Bear hunting?
-Since some of our bears can be so big and since they are often encountered in extremely thick terrain, it is extremely important that hunters use a cartridge powerful enough to quickly drop the bear.
+Since they are often encountered in extremely thick terrain, it is extremely important that hunters use a cartridge powerful enough to quickly drop the bear.
 This will minimize the the tracking we will have to do as well as reduce the chances of wounding a bear and having it get away.
 With this in mind, we recommend the .308 Winchester or .30-06 Springfield (when using premium bullets) as the minimum cartridges for Black Bear hunting.
 There is nothing wrong with using a larger, more powerful cartridge though, as long as you can place your shots accurately.

-In addition to centerfire rifles, we have also had plenty of clients successfully use handguns, muzzleloaders, and archery equipment to hunt bear with us.
+In addition to centerfire rifles, we have also had plenty of clients successfully use muzzleloaders and archery equipment to hunt bear with us.

 Where do your Quinault Indian Reservation Black Bear hunting packages take place?
 We conduct all of our black bear hunting trips on the Quinault Indian Reservation, which is located in the southwestern portion of Washington’s Olympic Peninsula.
 The reservation is very close to the towns of Moclips and Pacific Beach, Washington.
 Additionally, the reservation is approximately a 3.5 hour drive from Seattle-Tacoma International Airport and about 4 hours from Portland International Airport.